charlesknapp/PayCheat-CMS/README.md

 - **supporterRoleCache**: Caches users with a supporter role for better role management.

 ## API Routes
-PayCheat CMS provides a variety of pre-built routes that make managing your platform a breeze:
+SULK CMS provides a variety of pre-built routes that make managing your platform a breeze:

 - **auth**: Handles authentication, including login, registration, and password resets.
 - **community**: Manage community posts, replies, and user interaction.